-16 Contingencies
+17 Contingencies

 The Commission has a pending legal claim no. AXAHCV 2017/0056 filed by Stafford Corporate Services Ltd in relation to penalties levied by the Commission to the claimant.
-If the Commission is unsuccessful in the matter, costs and/or damages may be awarded against the Commission.
-Management is not able to estimate the costs in this matter.
+A decision in this matter was delivered on December 18, 2019.
+The matter was resolved in favor of the Commission.
+To date, no appeal has been held in the matter.
 The Commission however does not believe that such litigation will have a material effect on its financial statements.